DanTheDevStuff/10110BlackHack01101/README.md

 - 👋 Hi, I’m @DanTheDevStuff or Dan.
-I'm a white male who loves computers.
+I'm a guy who loves computers.
 - 👀 I’m interested in Aviation and Programming
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning C++
 - 📫 How to reach me: Email dan.thedev@outlook.com